-The core Alpe d'Huez sector is characterised by enjoyable mid-altitude cruises, which flow into the motorway-wide gentle superpistes that are designated as beginners' zones, running down to the town's two big base access areas.
+The core Alpe d'Huez sector is characterised by enjoyable mid-altitude blue runs, which flow into the motorway-wide gentle super-pistes that are designated as beginners' zones, running down to the town's two big base access areas.
 If you're a mixed ability group of skiers and snowboarders, our pick for the best piste in Alpe d'Huez is Vachette.
 Warm up on that, and then move over to the neighbouring Olympique - a fun red that runs down to the Eastern side of town.

 The Signal sector covers a distinct hill overlooking the upper residential area of Alpe d'Huez, directly accessible from town and linked to Villard-Reculas.
 These good cruising slopes include the resort's floodlit night-skiing and competition pistes.

-Access to the excellent municipal sports and leisure centre is included at no extra charge with the full-area lift pass, and Alpe d'Huez has plenty of attractions and distractions for non-skiing visitors, as well as a good network of pedestrian-accessible ski lifts, making this one of the best resorts in the French Alps for families and mixed-ability groups.
+Access to the excellent municipal sports and leisure centre is included at no extra charge with the full-area lift pass, and the main town has plenty of attractions and distractions for non-skiing visitors, as well as a good network of pedestrian-accessible ski lifts, making this one of the best resorts in the French Alps for families and mixed-ability groups.

-There are no truly noteworthy slope-side apres-ski bars, but standout lively venues in town include the long-established Underground Bar and the Yeti; later on, Smithy's Tavern is a key venue, along with the Igloo nightspot right next door.
+There are no truly noteworthy slope-side après-ski bars, but standout lively venues in town include the long-established Underground Bar and the Yeti.
+Later on, Smithy's Tavern is a key venue, along with the Igloo nightspot right next door.
 There are certainly plenty of good restaurants in town, the vast majority tend to offer very similar fare, predominately classic Savoyard and Italian cuisine.
 Pick of the bunch are La Fondu en Folie, or the l'Authentique.